Frank Rosenblatt

 Frank Rosenblatt (July 11, 1928 – July 11, 1971) was an American psychologist notable in the field of artificial intelligence.
-He is sometimes called the father of deep learning.
+He is sometimes called the father of deep learning for his pioneering work on artificial neural networks.

 Life and career

-Rosenblatt was born into a Jewish family New Rochelle, New York as the son of Dr. Frank and Katherine Rosenblatt.
+Rosenblatt was born into a Jewish family in New Rochelle, New York as the son of Dr. Frank and Katherine Rosenblatt.

 After graduating from The Bronx High School of Science in 1946, he attended Cornell University, where he obtained his A.B. in 1950 and his Ph.D. in 1956.

+For his PhD thesis he built a custom-made computer, the Electronic Profile Analyzing Computer (EPAC), to perform multidimensional analysis for psychometrics.
+He used it between 1951 and 1953 to analyze psychometric data collected for his PhD thesis.
+The data were collected from a paid, 600 item survey of more than 200 Cornell undergraduates.
+The total computational cost was 2.5 million arithmetic operations, necessitating the use of an IBM CPC as well.
+It was said that 15 minutes of data processing took just 2 seconds.

-He then went to Cornell Aeronautical Laboratory in Buffalo, New York, where he was successively a research psychologist, senior psychologist, and head of the cognitive systems section.
-This is also where he conducted the early work on perceptrons, which culminated in the development and hardware construction of the Mark I Perceptron in 1960.
-This was essentially the first computer that could learn new skills by trial and error, using a type of neural network that simulates human thought processes.
+He subsequently moved to Cornell Aeronautical Laboratory in Buffalo, New York, where he was successively a research psychologist, senior psychologist, and head of the cognitive systems section.
+It was there that he also conducted the early work on perceptrons, which culminated in the development and hardware construction in 1960 of the Mark I Perceptron, essentially the first computer that could learn new skills by trial and error, using a type of neural network that simulates human thought processes.

 Rosenblatt's research interests were exceptionally broad.
-In 1959 he went to Cornell's Ithaca campus as director of the Cognitive Systems Research Program and also as a lecturer in the Psychology Department.
+In 1959 he went to Cornell's Ithaca campus as director of the Cognitive Systems Research Program and lecturer in the Psychology Department.
 In 1966 he joined the Section of Neurobiology and Behavior within the newly formed Division of Biological Sciences, as associate professor.
 Also in 1966, he became fascinated with the transfer of learned behavior from trained to naive rats by the injection of brain extracts, a subject on which he would publish extensively in later years.

 In 1970 he became field representative for the Graduate Field of Neurobiology and Behavior, and in 1971 he shared the acting chairmanship of the Section of Neurobiology and Behavior.
 Frank Rosenblatt died in July 1971 on his 43rd birthday, in a boating accident in Chesapeake Bay.
+He was eulogized on the floor of the House of Representatives, among others by former Senator Eugene McCarthy.